cwibach/Search-Engine/README.md

 ### PorterStemmer.java ###
 This program is not meant to be run from the command line and only includes methods for stemming tokens with the porter stemmer.

+### AverageAccuracy.java ###
+This program is not meant to be run from the command line and only includes methods for calculating average accuracy from an evaluation file